tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

 ## Prerequisites:

 * python 3.5
 * tensorflow >= 2.0.0
 * tensorlayer >= 2.0.0
 * tensorflow-probability
 * tf-nightly-2.0-preview

+*** If you meet problem `AttributeError: module 'tensorflow' has no attribute 'contrib'` when running the code after install tensorflow-probability, try:

+`pip install --upgrade tf-nightly-2.0-preview tfp-nightly`

 ## To Use: